 Each year, the Brian and Jean Hickey Center for Interfaith Studies and Dialogue invites high school students to a week-long summer workshop at Nazareth College to explore world religions and interfaith dialogue.

-Where: Golisano Academic Center at Nazareth College
+Where: Golisano Academic Center at Nazareth College, Room 131

-Carrying forward the themes of interfaith cooperation in the community, participants spend one afternoon of the program engaging in a group community service activity.
+Carrying forward the themes of interfaith cooperation in the community, participants spend one afternoon of the program in a group community service activity.
 Previously, students have visited Mary’s Place Outreach, a refugee outreach center in Rochester, New York.
 Students worked in the gardens, helped prepare and serve a community meal, and organized play activities and games for the refugee children.
 This is a hands-on experience of people working together with those in need across faith boundaries to better our shared world.